apache/doris-website/versioned_docs/version-1.2/data-operate/import/import-way/insert-into-manual.md

 - query_timeout

-  Insert Into itself is also an SQL command, and the Insert Into statement is restricted by the Session variable  `insert_timeout`</version>.
+  Insert Into itself is also an SQL command, and the Insert Into statement is restricted by the Session variable  `insert_timeout`.
 You can increase the timeout time by `SET insert_timeout = xxx;` in seconds.

 ## Best Practices